internal linking

 SEO is much more than optimizing title tags, adding keywords and building some links.
 It’s about creating the best experience for your users, being present throughout the funnel, and making sure search engines see your value as much as users do.

-A strategic approach to internal linking can help you accomplish those goals while amplifying efficiencies to boost your results.
+The right internal linking strategy can help you accomplish those goals while amplifying efficiencies to boost your results.

 Like they say on YouTube, if you found this useful, hit us back with a link and share this post with your friends.